Extensions & Integrations

 }

-For a better understanding of the supported languages, you can check the Deepl documentation.
+For supported languages, check the DeepL documentation.

-Google Cloud Translation Setup
+Google Cloud Translation

 export APOS_GOOGLE_TRANSLATE_PROJECT_ID=your-project-id

-export APOS_GOOGLE_TRANSLATE_KEY_FILENAME=/path/to/your/keyfile.json
+export APOS_GOOGLE_TRANSLATE_KEY_FILENAME=/path/to/keyfile.json

 npm start